Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Of the main competitors of Revolut in Europe is N26.

 Both Revolut and N26 are digital bank accounts.
-Both have a bank license, but Revolut did not yet implement it.
+Both have a bank license, but Revolut has not yet implemented it.
 So, N26 has a slight advantage in terms of regulations and safety.

-Interestingly, both companies have a poor reputation and generated several significant controversies.
+Interestingly, both companies have a poor reputation, which has generated several significant controversies.

 N26 is cheaper than Revolut since all primary services are free.
 Indeed, payments in other currencies are always free with N26.
-With Revolut, there are some substantial limitations.
-Also, N26 allows you to withdraw EUR for free in your country five times a month.
-With Revolut, you are only allowed 200 EUR per month.
+However, Revolut has some substantial limitations.
+Also, N26 allows you to withdraw EUR for free in your country five times a month, while Revolut only allows 200 EUR per month.

 When it comes to Switzerland, N26 has very poor support of Switzerland.
 Indeed, they have no Swiss IBAN.
-So you have to deposit EUR in your account, making it inconvenient for people.
+So you have to deposit EUR into your account, which is inconvenient for people.

-Also, N26 has no support for CHF in the app.
+Also, N26 does not support CHF in the app.
 This means that you cannot have a balance in CHF and that any payment in CHF will go through a currency conversion with the card provider, which is not free.

 So, N26 is probably better in Europe, but Revolut is much better in Switzerland.